-Flexsteel Industries, Inc.

-Salaried Employees Retirement and 401(k) Plan:
+To the Trustees and Participants of Flexsteel Industries, Inc. Salaried Employees Retirement and 401(k) Plan Dubuque, Iowa

-We have audited the accompanying statements of net assets available for benefits of the Flexsteel Industries, Inc. Salaried Employees Retirement and 401(k) Plan (the "Plan") as of December 31, 2011 and 2010, and the related statements of changes in net assets available for benefits for the years then ended.
+We have audited the accompanying statements of net assets available for benefits of Flexsteel Industries, Inc. Salaried Employees Retirement and 401(k) Plan (the "Plan") as of December 31, 2012 and 2011, and the related statements of changes in net assets available for benefits for the years then ended.
 These financial statements are the responsibility of the Plan's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.